-For this process to work, the license files must share some common characteristics:
+To combine all license files into (1), the license files must share some common characteristics:

 - The SERVER lines must be the same in all the license files.
-This is the first line in the license file, and this includes the HOSTID, usually a MAC Address.
-In order for the license files to be combined, they must have been originally created for the same HOSTID.
+This is the first line in the license file, and this includes the HOSTID, and the MAC Address.

 - License files using the triad redundant configuration can only be combined with other license files that are also triad redundant.

 - The FlexNet license manager version should be 11.13 or higher.

 If all of these conditions are met, then you can create a license file by copying the license features/INCREMENT of all the licenses.

 - Keep the format of the license file.